-For those looking to explore a side of Greece most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options, for you to experience the authentic side of Greece.
+For those looking to explore a side of Greece, most visitors don't get to see and take a trip to an unknown Greek island summer destination, we recommend the following five options for you to experience the authentic side of Greece.

-Greece is a country that has more than 5000 islands and islets floating in the seas, surrounding its mainland.
+Greece is a country that has more than 5000 Greek islands and islets floating in the seas surrounding its mainland.
 With more than 200 of them inhabited, there is a wide range of options capable to satisfy even the most demanding traveler.

 The port of Paxos, Gaios - credits: aa-charter.com.com

-In ancient times, people believed that the islands of Paxoi were originally connected to Corfu until god Poseidon struck the end of the island with his trident to create an island-retreat for his beloved wife, Amphitrite.
+In ancient times, people believed that the Greek islands of Paxoi were originally connected to Corfu until god Poseidon struck the end of the mythical island with his trident to create an island retreat for his beloved wife, Amphitrite.

 After Byzantine times, the island was continuously attacked by pirates, seized by Crusaders, and included in the Venetian rule in the 14th century.
-Paxoi were ceded to the rest of Greece in 1864 just like the rest of the Heptanese Islands.
+Paxoi were ceded to the rest of Greece in 1864, just like the rest of the Heptanese Islands.

-By the time you reach Paxoi, you will find yourselves at the small port of Gaios, which according to tradition took its name from the pupil of Apostle Paul who introduced Christianity to the island.
+By the time you reach Paxoi, you will find yourselves at the small port of Gaios, which according to tradition, took its name from the pupil of Apostle Paul, who introduced Christianity to the island.

-At the highest point of the island, you are going to explore the castle of St. Nicholas, once overlooking the area of the port.
-It was built by Adam San Ippolito in 1423, to protect the Paxians from pirate raids and the continuous attempts of the Ottoman fleet to control the island.
+At the island's highest point, you will explore the castle of St. Nicholas, overlooking the port area.
+It was built by Adam San Ippolito in 1423 to protect the Paxians from pirate raids and the continuous attempts of the Ottoman fleet to control the island.

-Enjoy your stay at Paxoi, a densely forested island offering you the chance to swim in emerald waters, explore caves, hike to some spectacular locations and lose track of time in the most relaxing environment.
+Enjoy your stay at Paxoi, a densely forested island offering you the chance to swim in emerald waters, explore caves, hike to some spectacular locations, and lose track of time in the most relaxing environment.

 Do not miss the chance to pay a visit to Antipaxos with its 20 inhabitants and enjoy some premium local wine brands close to the seaside.

-The island is accessible by ferry from the port of Piraeus or from the nearby islands.
+The island is accessible by ferry from the Piraeus port or the neighboring islands.
 Symi is surely a unique island in Greece with interesting architecture, stunning natural beauty, and wonderful beaches.

 The economic boost of the 19th century with the formation of a middle class that surpassed in wealth even the neighboring Rhodes and the interest of the Symians in trading is evident throughout the island.

 Do not miss the chance to visit the Castle of Symi just above the port.
 A fortified location since ancient times, today’s visible ruins come from the 15th century and the time of the Hospitallers Knights.

 Psarra,Chios - credits: el.wikipedia.org

-Some miles west of the island of Chios, there is the tiny island of Psara, a small island but with an enormous significance for Greece.
+Some miles west of the island of Chios, there is the tiny island of Psara, a small island but with enormous significance for Greece.

 Even a whole neighborhood of Athens, Psirri, is named after this small island.
 Inhabited since prehistoric times, life in Psara had its ups and downs until the 16th century when the Sultan of the Ottoman Empire, Suleiman II the Magnificent, changed everything.